a-samoylov/Cool-Vendor/README.md

 ## What is this?

-This project is a extension for magento 1.
+This project is a extension for Magento 1.

 Extension implements the work with the our API it is done for educational purposes.
 We can create different commands with alias and version command.

 ### Installing

-Download magento 1.* and deploy extension files in magento.
+Download Magento 1.* and deploy extension files in magento.

 ```
 Download from https://magento.com/tech-resources/download